muratsngl/ray_tracer_795/blog5.md

 ## Part 2: Photographic Tone Mapping—Getting the Math Right

 Implementing Reinhard's photographic operator was trickier than I expected.
-The burn-out feature required careful handling to avoid artifacts.

 Luminance Conversion

-I used the standard Rec.
-709 coefficients for RGB-to-luminance conversion:
+I used the standard coefficients for RGB-to-luminance conversion:

 ```text
 Y = 0.2126·R + 0.7152·G + 0.0722·B
 ```

-These coefficients account for human photopic vision—we're most sensitive to green, least to blue.

 The Burn-Out Logic